rohitpaul1998/Zune-Space/README.md

 # Zune-Space 🎵
-The goal of the Zunespace app is to provide the transformational power of music in health, education and well being.
-It represents the general use of music to reduce stress, depression, anxiety, activate the body and improve memory and awareness.
-This app is different than most music apps.
-Zunespace is limited to few classical music from the 90's.
-The developer (which is me) releases new builds (in this case, music) every month for you, users, to enjoy.<br />
+The Zunespace app harnesses music's transformative power for well-being.
+It focuses on classical tracks from the 90s, with new monthly releases.
+This unique approach aims to reduce stress, enhance mood, and boost cognitive functions.<br />

 This project is categorized in several stages:
 1. Hand sketching